Gourmet Landscapes – EPCOT International Festival of the Arts

 Photos of Menu Items from Gourmet Landscapes at the EPCOT International Festival of the Arts

-Wild Mushroom Risotto with Truffle Shavings and Zinfandel Reduction – $9.75
+Wild Mushroom Risotto with Aged Parmesan, Truffle Shavings, and Zinfandel Reduction – $9.79

 A small white bowl with a small serving of risotto.

-Wild Mushroom Risotto with Truffle Shavings and Zinfandel Reduction – $9.75
+Wild Mushroom Risotto with Aged Parmesan, Truffle Shavings, and Zinfandel Reduction – $9.79

-One of only two vegan-friendly items at this year’s festival, this risotto is phenomenal.
+One of the few vegan-friendly items at this year’s festival, this risotto is phenomenal.
 There are big chunks of mushrooms and the flavor is rich and decadent.
-We’d happily give it a 7 out of 7.
+We rate this a 7 out of 7.

 Untappd describes this as a “double Radler beer with natural flavor added.
 Inspired by the colorful poster the French artist Jules Chéret brought to the streets of 19th-century Paris, Raspberry Chéret is a crisp ale made with Pilsen Malt, Saab Hops, raspberry, citrus, generous carbonation, and twice the bite of a traditional Radler beer.”